What is Ankle Fracture?

 Stress Fracture Ankle Treatment

 Stress fractures are hairline fractures, which are caused by overuse injuries.
-Stress fracture ankle treatment includes the following:
+This treatment includes the following:

 - The doctor recommends the RICE (Rest, Ice, Compress, and Elevate) protocol.